 We will hear from two nonprofits in the Catalyst Kitchens network about how their programs support students exiting the criminal justice system through wraparound support, life and job skills readiness, and culinary training.
 Thank you to Community Kitchen Pittsburgh‘s Executive Director Jennifer Flanagan and FareStart’s Intake and Outreach Coordinator Joseph Paul for sharing their experiences and insights in this work.

-Give a listen on iTunes podcasts! https://apple.co/2Jxy1GN
+Give a listen below or on iTunes podcasts! https://apple.co/2Jxy1GN

 Special thanks to the Jack Straw Cultural Center for their support throughout this project!